andrew/ultimate-awesome/README.md

 - [awesome-kendo-ui](https://github.com/kendo-labs/awesome-kendo-ui) - A curated list of awesome Kendo UI resources and other shiny things.
 Inspired by the awesome-* trend on GitHub.
 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
 - [awesome-optimizations](https://github.com/kubo39/awesome-optimizations) - A list of curious optimizations!.
-- [awesome-terminal-aesthetics](https://github.com/kud/awesome-terminal-aesthetics) - ✨ A curated list of tools and frameworks that make the terminal genuinely beautiful.
 - [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree offers a systematic way to learn containerization with Docker.
 Ideal for DevOps beginners, it provides a clear roadmap for understandi.
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.
 - [awesome-DGM-papers](https://github.com/liang-hou/awesome-DGM-papers) - Awesome deep generative models papers.